 The GAIN projects support for the visitor economy sector is varied, assisting with everything from marketing, growth strategy, accountancy issues, human resources, as well as streamlining systems and procedures, with a diversity of clients ranging from petting zoos to heritage landmarks.
 The challenges facing the sector post-pandemic are certainly some of the toughest in living memory, but the sector is poised to rise to new heights, particularly with the prospect of a large increase in the domestic market for “Staycations”.

 Business Advisor for Visitor Economy

 At E-Factor, I assist clients with their needs on a one-to-one basis, navigating business challenges and helping to find short, medium and long-term solutions through action planning and goal setting.
-The Visitor Economy has been one of the hardest hit sectors during the pandemic.
-I am here to help entrepreneurs and business owners address and overcome the challenges they are facing.
+The Visitor Economy has been one of the hardest hit sectors during the pandemic and I am here to help entrepreneurs and business owners address and overcome the challenges they are facing.